btakita/philosophy/src/anthropomorphism.md

 ### [Pattern](./pattern.md) Expression

-The pattern of an Anthropomorphism applied to any Entity in [Existence](./existence.md): The Entity projects it's form onto another entity.
+Anthropomorphism is a pattern that is applicable anywhere in [Existence](./existence.md).
+The Entity projects it's form onto another entity.